 Each data set that is to be read or written must have a data control block associated with it.
 The data control block is originally constructed in the processing program by a DCB macro instruction.
-This data control block can be completed when the DCB macro instruction is issued or at execution time through the DCB parameter on the DD statement and the data set label, if one exists.
-When more than one source is used to complete the data control block, a merging process takes place (see Figure 4): first, information coded with the DCB macro instruction is placed in the data control block; then, information coded on the DD statement is placed in unfilled sections of the data control block; and, finally, information in the data set label, if one exists, is placed in still unfilled sections of the data control block.
+This data control block can be completed when the DCB macro instruction is coded or at execution time through the DCB parameter on the DD statement and the data set label, if one exists.
+When more than one source is used to complete the data control block, a merging process takes place (see Figure 9): first, information coded with the DCB macro instruction is placed in the data control block; then, information coded on the DD statement is placed in unfilled sections of the data control block; and, finally, information in the data set label, if one exists, is placed in still unfilled sections of the data control block.
 (DCB information may also be provided by default options assumed in the OPEN macro instruction and by your program, either before the data set is opened, by using the DCBD macro instruction, or in the DCB exit routine.
-Refer to the chapter "Interface With the Operating System" in Supervisor and Data Management Services publication and Supervisor and Data Management Macro Instructions publication for details.)
+Refer to the chapter "Interface With the Operating System" in Data Management Services publication.

-Figure 4.
+Figure 9.
 How the Data Control Block Is Filled